Search

 One of the most important uses of computer vision in manufacturing is for automating quality inspection during the production process.
 Maintaining quality standards is of utmost importance in the field of manufacturing.
 While one can do this manually through engaging quality control experts, the chances of human error are quite high and naturally limited.

 As a result, several manufacturing firms are shifting towards using deep learning and computer vision for quality control and inspection tasks.
 Adopting such technologies ensures minimal human intervention while maintaining a high level of accuracy in the process.
-Besides, these technologies are also economical, as it helps improve operational efficiency and reduce labor costs.
+Besides, these technologies are also economical, as they help improve operational efficiency and reduce labor costs.

 In the restricted environment of a manufacturing plant, computer vision can perform many inspection tasks faster, more accurately, and efficiently than humans.
 It becomes possible to inspect every single part instead of just random samples.